mediamicroservices/mm/README.md

 ![Alt text](Resources/mmconfiggui.png "mmconfig GUI")
 ![mmconfig gui gif](https://github.com/mediamicroservices/mm/blob/master/Resources/mmconfig3.gif)

-mmconfig only has to be run once to create the configuration file, and will rewrite over itself if run again.
+mmconfig only has to be run once to create the configuration file, variables will be stored.

 if you prefer to edit in the terminal, simply run mmconfig and follow the directions on screen. this option allows for you to also choose to edit the config file in nano or TextMate.
 ![Alt text](Resources/mmconfigterminal.png "mmconfig in terminal")